brokkr/poca/README.md

 ### Interface
 [![asciicast](https://asciinema.org/a/pONMnNfk3TcqYolnz0y1kC3jG.png)](https://asciinema.org/a/pONMnNfk3TcqYolnz0y1kC3jG)

-Poca is designed to be as intutive as possible.
-All configuration is done in a single XML-format file and the output is easy to read.
+All configuration is done in a single XML-format file.
 For cron job compatibility, Poca has a quiet mode in addition to normal and verbose.

 ### Installing